RNR-Marine™, Inc. Unique products for demanding boaters ... Image

 The strength of aluminum welds is greatly decreased by welding, which reacts with the anodized aluminum producing hydrogen cracking.
 In addition, anodization (aluminum oxide) melts at approximately 3,600° F, while the aluminum underneath melts at about 1,200° F. Very few welding operators can develop a technique and find a machine that lets them manipulate the AC TIG arc so that it 1) penetrates the anodized coating and 2) establishes a good weld puddle without adding so much heat that the puddle rolls out of the joint or the arc blows through the base metal.
 This high heat can ruin the aluminum tubing!

 By comparison, Numerical Controlled (NC) orbital welded (the process RNR uses) low-carbon (304L and 316) stainless welds are often stronger than the source material.
 In addition, RNR-Marine does NOT butt-weld tubing (welding a cut end to a pipe).
-RNR-Marine uses a 1/8" thick, cast 316 stainless steel fitting at EVERY joint, which is then orbital TIG welded to both piece of tubing, creating a joint that will virtually last forever!
+RNR-Marine TIG welds a thick, cast 316 stainless steel fitting at EVERY end fitting, creating a joint that will virtually last forever!

 Lower fatigue loads relative to the strength of the frame will increase the number of fatigue cycles to make a frame last long enough for the majority of boaters, but given enough use, every aluminum T-Top will eventually fail.
 This has been demonstrated over and over, and is taught in all the engineering textbooks.
 Aluminum's eventual failure when subjected to cyclical loads is not a question of "if", but a question of "when."